Bri4-17/Bri4-17/README.md

 ---

 ## About Me
-I am a foundational IT professional currently building my technical baseline through the **Cisco Networking Academy** path.
-My goal is to specialize in Identity and Access Management (IAM), focusing on secure cloud deployments and enforcing zero-trust network principles.
+I am a aspiring IT and cybersecurity professional currently building my technical baseline through the **Cisco Networking Academy** path as of now.
+My goal is to specialize in Identity and Access Management (IAM) and even flourish in other branches in this field!

 ---